Cloud vs On-Premise Infrastructure: Which Is Better for Your Business?

 Scalability

 Cloud infrastructure allows rapid scaling of resources based on actual business needs.
-Companies pay only for the resources they use, without investing in additional hardware.
+Resources adjust dynamically, without additional hardware investments.

 Lower initial costs